alexjoverm/typescript-library-starter/README.md

 If you'd like to have automatic releases with **Semantic Versioning**, follow these simple steps.

 _**Prerequisites**: you need to create/login accounts and add your project to:_
- - NPM
+ - npm
  - Travis
  - Coveralls

-Install semantic release and run it (Answer NO to "Generate travis.yml")
+Install semantic release and run it (answer NO to "Generate travis.yml").

 ```bash
 npm install -g semantic-release-cli